modxorg/Docs/en/building-sites/client-proofing/security/policies/permissions/resource-policy.md

 ## The Resource Policy

-This policy is packaged into MODx and is given to users on any context who want to have basic object access to content.
-The Permissions are generic and apply across all MODx objects.
+This policy is packaged into MODX and is given to users on any context who want to have basic object access to content.
+The Permissions are generic and apply across all MODX objects.

 ## Default Permissions